braceal/ot2util/docs/source/pages/usage/yaml.rst

 Writing a Protocol YAML
 ########################

-Protocol YAMLs are what acompany individual protocols (algorithms run many protocols, protocols are the instructions of the experiment.)
+Protocol YAMLs are what acompany individual protocols (agents run many protocols, protocols are the instructions of the experiment.)
 Protocols include information regarding the setup of the OT2, and which items to move where and so on.

 Things that are needed: